openedx/openedx-aspects/docs/how-tos/backfill.rst

 Backfill course blocks
 #######################

-Aspects keeps an synchronized copy of the courses in Clickhouse.
+Aspects keeps a synchronized copy of some course metadata in Clickhouse.
 This copy is used to generate reports and to provide a fast way to query the courses.
 The copy is updated every time a course is published.
 However, if a course is published before Aspects is installed, the course will not be copied to Clickhouse.

-Aspects provides a wrapper around the command ``dump_courses_to_clickhouse`` that will backfill the missing courses.
+Aspects provides a wrapper around the command ``dump_courses_to_clickhouse`` that will backfill any missing courses.
 To learn more about the command, read the `Event Sink Clickhouse documentation <https://github.com/openedx/openedx-event-sink-clickhouse#commands>`_.

 To backfill the courses, run: